Pilgrim Cottage | Bourton-n-the-Hill, Cotswolds | Holiday

 Utility Room:

-Originally this room served as the cottage’s kitchen but is now the Utility Room/ Scullery, with plenty of storage units, oak worktops and a slate floor.
+Originally this room served as the cottage’s kitchen but is now the utility room with plenty of storage units.
 This is an extremely useful area with a second large fridge-freezer and oven, as well as home for the iron and ironing board, clothes airer and cleaning equipment.

 Kitchen-Dining Area:

-Tucked away at the end of the hallway is the downstairs W.C., complete with hand basin and toilet.
+Tucked away at the end of the hallway is the cloakroom, complete with hand basin and toilet.

 Living Room:

 Head through a traditional latched door into Pilgrim Cottage’s main living room.
 The first thing you’ll notice is the remarkable original oak beams of the Cruck-frame barn – dating back to 1640.
 This large, beamed room with lots of natural light is perfect for relaxing.
 There are two large sofas and several comfy chairs arranged around the Cotswold stone fireplace with its large log burner.
-The Living Room has a smart TV and lots of family board games, plus a poker set.
+The living room has a smart TV and lots of family board games, plus a poker set.
 French doors open out onto the beautiful walled garden, and a further two more windows overlooking the garden make the room light and airy.
-Head back to the hallway and up a short flight of stairs to the first-floor landing.

 First Floor